 - Removing Ivy: When removing ivy, pull it VERY gently off the wall, not worrying about the stems that break and stay stuck.
 If the roots have grown into cracks, you don’t want to damage your mortar or siding by yanking too hard.

-- Don’t Procrastinate: As I found with my porch, over time the roots will harden and be nearly impossible to remove.
+- Don’t Procrastinate: As I found with my porch, over time, the roots will harden and be nearly impossible to remove.
 The sooner you can clean your brick, the better.

 - Scraping: Start by using a wooden or plastic scraper to work loose any whole roots and stems that are still attached, being careful not to damage the mortar.

 - Scrubbing: Once you’re down to just the hairy tendrils, it’s time for the scrub brush.
 Start with a nylon household scrubber and work loose as much dried material as you can – it will crumble better if the brush is dry.
 If there are still tendrils remaining, try loosening them with water and mild detergent.
-If the scrub brush isn’t doing the job, try progressing to a stiffer brush, or a scrubbing sponge.
+If the scrub brush isn’t doing the job, try progressing to a stiffer wire brush or a scrubbing sponge.
 The stiffer the brush, the more likely you are to damage your wall, so take it easy!
-Test out your brush in an inconspicuous spot, to be sure it doesn’t scratch the surface.
+Test out your brush in an inconspicuous spot to be sure it doesn’t scratch the surface.

 - Torching: If all else fails and you have a brick or masonry wall, you can try using a propane torch to burn away the remaining roots.
 This has a chance of scorching your brick, so test it first.
 Be sure to wear goggles and keep the flame away from wood or flammable materials.